 Other ways to cut costs

 If your rent is still more than 30% of your income, here’s some other ways to save around the house:

-- Search buy-and-sell sites for pre-loved furniture when decking out your home.
+- Search online for pre-loved furniture when decking out your home.
 Facebook Marketplace is full of great deals.

 - Compare quotes for power, internet and contents insurance.
 You might find more bang for your buck by switching providers.

 - If you’re in an apartment building and have an unused parking spot, rent it out for some extra cash.
 Just run it past your landlord first.